threerings/clyde/README.md

   * tudey.tools - scene editor
   * util - various utility classes, reflective deep copying/comparison/hashing

+Clyde depends on [Narya] for distributed object management and internationalization support; [Nenya] for resource management, image manipulation, and basic OpenAL functionality; [Vilya] for networked scene representation; and [LWJGL] for native bindings to OpenGL, OpenAL, and input devices.

 Documentation is somewhat sparse at the moment, but inspection of the code in the tests/ directory shows examples of use of many features of the library.